Zwyx/fabpsa.au/src/pages/supporting-us.md

 <Image src={letters} alt="Letters" width={350} height={263} />

-We have recently launched our [GoFundMe page](https://gofund.me/a3d8bd18).
+Please [click here to access our GoFundMe page](https://gofund.me/a3d8bd18).
 Your donations are invaluable in ensuring the success of this project so please help us reach our goal so together, we can make the first French/English bilingual program in Perth happen.

 <div style={{ maxWidth: "700px", margin: "32px auto" }} className="frame textCenter">